stoplightio/elements/docs/getting-started/dev-portal/dev-portal-angular.md

 ></elements-stoplight-project>
 ```

 Notice `basePath` in the API component.
 You'll also want to add a route for the `/api-reference` path in the `app-routing.module.ts` file.
-It's important that to add a catch-all route `**` so you can deep link to paths in API reference docs.
+It's important to add a catch-all route `**` so you can deep link to paths in API reference docs.

 Your routing file should end up looking like this: